salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Traditional Paging

-Traditional paging allows the client to avoid math by taking a page number and page size value.
+Traditional pagination allows clients to browse data sets by specifying a page number and a page size.

 Routes following style guide 4.0 SHALL NOT support traditional paging.